-Step 1: Choosing Your Group Picking the Group
+Step 1: Choosing Your Group

+Picking the Group

 Every Advisor needs to find a group of students that they are willing to bring on this experience, and trust to be mature enough to handle the opportunity.
 How you select these students is up to you and your school.
-All 9th-12th graders are eligible on our end, but there are many examples of methods schools use.
 Identifying the students is also very important to the program's success.

 There is not an ideal student to recruit for YAG.
 However, we have found that those who are interested in public policy, mock trial, government, debating, law, media, journalism, and current events, or students who just like to get to know people are a great place to start.
-Many schools open the process to all who are interested, some teachers choose to teach the program as an elective class, others use the program only for their Student Council or gifted programs.
-Often groups in their first year will hand pick a few students as a trial.
+Many schools open the process to all who are interested, some teachers choose to teach the program as an elective class.